GrossSBM/sbm/cran-comments.md

 ## Version 0.4.3

-Minor release that solves a reverse dependency problem i the upcoming version of ggplot2 (v3.3.4)
+Minor release that solves a reverse dependency problem in the upcoming version of ggplot2 (v3.3.4) and avoid some testing for Windows and in the vignettes to save time during check

 ## Tested environments